 All suites have direct aisle access, 75 inches of pitch, and seats that are 21 inches wide.
 The window suites and those in the one-row cabin are the best of the bunch as far as privacy.

 The window suites are amazing.
 They are more private than the Delta One Suites even though Prestige Suites have no door.
 My suite for the flight was 12A, a window seat in the aft cabin on the port side.

 The best feature of the window suites is that they are a long way from aisle traffic.
 People walking in the aisle cannot see into them.
 They feel roomy unlike the cramped Delta One Suite.

 I’ve flown the Apex Suite (Sky Suite) on a Japan Airlines 787-9 and loved it.
+Business class on JAL 789’s is also arranged 2-2-2.
 On a Korean Air 777, the Apex Suites are even nicer.
 For one, there is more secure storage.

-The 787-9 JAL Sky Suites don’t have a locker under the monitor and the compartment under the armrest is smaller.
-The extra width of the 777 fuselage allows for a wider armrest and storage compartment next to the adjoining seat.
+The JAL Sky Suites don’t have a locker under the monitor and the compartment under the armrest is smaller.
+The fuselage of a 777 is more than one foot wider than a 787.
+That allows for a wider armrest and storage compartment next to the adjoining seat and roomier aisles.
 Both armrests have a bit of padding.

 Controls for seat position, lighting, and the divider between the adjacent suite are easy to use and are close at hand.
 The tray table ejects from a compartment under the armrest ledge.